Generation

 Command Overview

-The CLI provides five main commands:
+The CLI provides the following commands:

 CommandPurposeUsage